ManodharAllu/Pet-adoption-prediction/README.md

 # Pet-adoption-prediction
-Developing algorithms to predict the adoptability of pets - specifically, how quickly is a pet adopted?
+Millions of stray animals suffer on the streets or are euthanized in shelters every day around the world.
+If homes can be found for them, many precious lives can be saved — and more happy families created.Developing algorithms to predict the adoptability of pets - specifically, how quickly is a pet adopted?